-I thank 4-H for all it's done for me.
-Here's to a great fair weekend that showcases the work of our members from showing livestock, pulling garden tractors, and all of the various categories in home arts!
+This will be my 3rd year in 4-H. I will never forget my 1st 4-H fair, where I realized how much I enjoyed being around animals and agriculture.
+I'm so thankful to 4-H because of all the experiences it has given me.
+Here's to a great fair weekend that showcases the work of our members from showing livestock, pulling tractors, and all of the various categories in home arts!
 Good luck to all!